An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Discussion

-On the one hand, we confirm that the agents performing best in a given climate were those trained in that same climate.
-That is to say: an agent executed in an environment different from the one in which it was trained reported a loss of performance in terms of average reward.
+The results of the robustness and generalisation experiments yield some interesting insights.
+On the one hand, we confirm that the agents that performed best in a given environment were those that had been trained in the same environment.
+That is to say, an agent executed in an environment different from the one in which it was trained reported a loss of performance in terms of average reward.

-On the other hand, the rewards obtained in each test environment (see Figure \ref{fig:robustness_test}) reveal that the climate associated with the highest reward was cool, followed by mixed and hot.
-Nevertheless, these values should be carefully interpreted: the fact that rewards obtained in hot climate were lower for every agent compared to cool climate does not necessarily mean that the agents are unable to perform properly in hot environments, but may be due to external factors.
-For instance, a reward around -0.4 in hot weather could be comparable to one close to -0.2 in cool, just because the HVAC system consumes less when heating than when cooling, which goes beyond agents' action capabilities.
-This leads us to suggest that a column-by-column study of Figure \ref{fig:robustness_test} may not make as much sense as a row-by-row comparison of the rewards.
+On the other hand, the rewards obtained in each test environment (see Figure \ref{fig:robustness_test}) show that the climate associated with the highest reward was cool, followed by mixed and hot.
+However, these values should be interpreted with caution: the fact that the rewards obtained in the hot climate were lower for each agent than in the cool climate does not necessarily mean that the agents are unable to perform properly in hot environments, but may be due to external factors.
+For example, a reward of around -0.4 in hot weather could be comparable to one of around -0.2 in cool weather simply because the HVAC system consumes less when heating than when cooling, which is beyond the agents' ability to act.
+This leads us to suggest that a column-by-column study of Figure \ref{fig:robustness_test} may not be as informative as a row-by-row comparison of the rewards.

 These results also lead us to question whether a specific and fixed climate is the best approach when training DRL algorithms in this domain.
-Future work should try to clarify whether the differences in the control exerted by agents trained in different climates are really significant (we are currently dealing with centesimal variations in the value of the mean rewards), as well as to address alternatives to training based on single climates. \edited{For example, an alternative may involve using a dataset which pools records from several different climates, and from which one climate observation is randomly sampled at each time step.
+Future work should try to clarify whether the differences in the control exerted by agents trained in different climates are really significant ---we are currently dealing with centesimal variations in the value of the mean rewards---, as well as to address alternatives to training based on single climates.
+For example, an alternative may involve using a dataset which pools records from several different climates, and from which one climate observation is randomly sampled at each time step.
 This is an idea already addressed in other works, such as \cite{du2021}, where a DRL agent was trained by sampling observations of heating and cooling scenarios, thus leading to more adaptive action strategies.
-Consequently, this solution may greatly enhance agents' generalization during training.}
+Consequently, this solution may greatly enhance agents' generalization during training.